ibm-cloud-docs/vmwaresolutions/shared/shared-vmwaas-migration.md

 ## Virtual private networks
 {: #shared-vmwaas-migration-network-vpn}

-IPSec VPN offers site-to-site connectivity between an edge gateway and remote sites that also use NSX or that have either third-party hardware routers or VPN gateways that support IPsec.
+IPsec VPN offers site-to-site connectivity between an edge gateway and remote sites that also use NSX or that have either third-party hardware routers or VPN gateways that support IPsec.

-Policy-based IPSec VPN requires a VPN policy to be applied to packets to determine which traffic is to be protected by IPsec before the traffic is passed through a VPN tunnel.
+Policy-based IPsec VPN requires a VPN policy to be applied to packets to determine which traffic is to be protected by IPsec before the traffic is passed through a VPN tunnel.
 This type of VPN is considered static because when a local network topology and configuration change, the VPN policy settings must also be updated to accommodate the changes.

 {{site.data.keyword.vcf-aas}} virtual data centers support only policy-based IPsec VPNs.
 Route-based IPsec VPNs are not supported.
 For more information, see [IPsec Policy-Based VPN for NSX Edge Gateways](https://docs.vmware.com/en/VMware-Cloud-Director/10.5/VMware-Cloud-Director-Tenant-Guide/GUID-019E8BF7-8669-4A15-B1AE-CDFD04EA77CB.html){: external}.